Transcript: How Fiber Lowers Cholesterol

-We’ve covered a bunch of ways nuts may cut heart disease risk, boosting nitric oxide production in our arteries because the arginine content in nuts, cutting down our risk of sudden cardiac death because of the magnesium content, and lowering our bad cholesterol because of…why exactly?
-How do nuts lower our cholesterol, what are the, “”potential mechanisms?
+We’ve covered a bunch of ways nuts may cut heart disease risk—boosting nitric oxide production in our arteries because of the arginine content in nuts; cutting down our risk of sudden cardiac death because of the magnesium content; and lowering the risk of our bad cholesterol because of…why, exactly?
+How do nuts lower our cholesterol?
+What are the “potential mechanisms?”

-What’s flowing through our intestines right now is going to end up as waste—that's the default unless any parts can be absorbed.
-We can imagine our enterocytes, the cells lining our intestinal wall, as vast array of trash pickers, resource recovery workers.
-They’re sifting through the river of potential garbage flowing past and picking up anything of use, a vitamin here, a mineral there, such that by the end there really isn’t much left that’s desireable and truly gets dumped.
+What’s flowing through our intestines right now is going to end up as waste.
+That’s the default, unless any bits can be absorbed.
+We can imagine our enterocytes—the cells lining our intestinal wall—as a vast array of trash pickers; resource recovery workers.
+They’re sifting through the river of potential garbage flowing past, and picking up anything of use—a vitamin here, a mineral there, such that by the end, there really isn’t much left that’s desirable and truly gets dumped.

-So our gut is our bodies’ disposal system, anything it wants to get rid of it throws down the trash chute, like excess cholesterol.
+So, our gut also acts as our body’s disposal system.
+Anything it wants to get rid of, it throws down the trash chute—like excess cholesterol.